emmawalshdev/living-landscapes/README.md

 ### Wireframes
 All wireframes were created using the software [Balsamiq](www.balsamiq.com).
 Layouts were created following research on the five planes of UX and before coding.
+Please note, the final website layout contains slight variations to the original wireframes.
 **Desktop**
 * [Home Page](assets/wireframes/desktop/dhome.png)
 * [About Us](/assets/wireframes/desktop/dabout.png)